 Students must take a comprehensive written examination that covers fundamental topics in environmental sciences.
 The written examination, which is three to four hours long, is prepared and evaluated by a committee appointed by the relevant Field Director.
 The examination is usually taken during the latter part of the final quarter in the M.S. program.
 Students must wait at least eight weeks before retaking a failed examination.
 Students failing the examination twice are dismissed from the program.
-Ph.D students who have passed their written qualifying exam, but who wish to leave the graduate program with a Plan II Master's Degree, may substitute the Ph.D written qualifying for the comprehensive examination with the approval of their Major Professor.
+Ph.D. students who have passed their written qualifying exam, but who wish to leave the graduate program with a Plan II Master's Degree, may substitute the Ph.D written qualifying for the M.S. comprehensive examination with the approval of their Major Professor.
+If a Ph.D. student fails their written qualifying exam (i.e., <75% overall score) but obtains an overall score of 65% or better and wishes to leave the graduate program with a Plan II Master's Degree, they may substitute the Ph.D. written qualifying for the M.S. comprehensive examination with the approval of their Major Professor.